SmarDex-Ecosystem/usdn-contracts/INVARIANTS.md

-# Quickstart
+# README

-Assuming you have Medusa and Echidna installed, it should be as easy as
+Assuming you have Echidna installed, it should be as easy as

 `npm run echidna` to launch echidna with npm